AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 >*He knew this was only the start of a great adventure to explore all of Angu-LAHR.
 He knew that even more powerful items
 >lay within its boundaries.*

-WOW, **Angular2** rocks.
+WOW, **Angular 2** rocks.

 With minimal code we have created something extremely useful.

-But more importantly, this highlights how all the basic pieces you have already know in **Angular2** can be easily put together to build some powerful functionality.
+But more importantly, this highlights how all the basic pieces you have already know in **Angular 2** can be easily put together to build some powerful functionality.

-And not only that, but the architecture of **Angular2** gives us a lot of freedom in the options we have to solve problems.
+And not only that, but the architecture of **Angular 2** gives us a lot of freedom in the options we have to solve problems.

 Now go forth warrior of Angu-LAHR and find your own treasure!